-I am a storyteller.
-I make paintings of powerful women, the sea, mysterious encounters, and uncommon places.
-These works occupy a mythic place in our consciousness, and question what we know about the world.
+Linda H. Post creates paintings of women, the sea, mysterious encounters, and uncommon places.
+These works occupy a mythic place in our consciousness where timeless dramas are played out, questioning what we know about the world.

 Many years ago, my husband and I purchased your exquisite pastel, "Swimmers in the River."
 This work of art has moved houses with us numerous times since then, always gracing our most important walls, never failing to inspire with its stunning beauty and fathomless mystery.
 We've felt such profound spiritual and aesthetic connection to the work, and thank you so much for the gift you've given to the lives of two admiring strangers.
 We are artists, my husband a classical violinist and violist, and I a poet and fiction writer, so not big earners by any means!
 But we had to have "Swimmers in the River," knowing that it would speak to us every day, every time we encountered its dazzling pull.